deadlyvipers/dojo_rules/introduction.md

 Hi, I'm esloho.
-My favorite Code School path is... the Git Path!
+My favorite Code School path is the Git Path but since that is not one of the options I'd say...
+JavaScript.